Lauren Coyle Rosen: Music

-Coyle Rosen released her second, third, and fourth albums in 2025: Covers and Veils in Blue, Apollonian Tonic, and Athena Visions.
+Coyle Rosen also released her next five albums in 2025: Covers and Veils in Blue, Apollonian Tonic, Athena Visions, The Fate of Art, and Mirror Skies.

 Next Wave Magazine noted connections between Coyle Rosen’s music and her literary works, “Now, with Purify Flame, [Coyle] Rosen turns her deep exploration of the human spirit into hypnotic, emotionally layered songs.
 Her songs channel personal and spiritual rebirth, painting surrealist soundscapes that feel both intimate and otherworldly.”

 Awards and recognition

 Coyle Rosen’s research and writing have received multiple national and international awards, including from the American Philosophical Society, the Social Science Research Council, the American Council of Learned Societies, the Andrew W. Mellon Foundation, Some Institutes for Advanced Study (SIAS), the Athenaeum, the Institute for Global Law and Policy, the Hutchins Center, the Program on the Study of Capitalism, the Nicholson Center, the Lincoln Institute, the U.S. Environmental Protection Agency, and the Wenner-Gren Foundation.